-St. johns wort is showing up more and more in the Pacific Northwest and is a nasty invasive plant that has some good medicinal qualities.
-It has long been used medicinally as an anti inflammatory for strains, sprains, and contusions.
+St. Johns wort is showing up more and more on coastal BC and is a nasty invasive plant that has some good medicinal qualities.
+It has long been used medicinally as an anti-inflammatory for strains, sprains, and contusions.
 It also has been used to treat muscular spasms, cramps, and tension that results in muscular spasms.

 Seeds have a gelatinous coat that facilitates long-distance bird and animal dispersal.